2025 FIBA U17 Women's South American Championship

 The 2025 FIBA U17 Women's South American Championship was the 23rd edition of the South American basketball championship for under-17 women's national teams.
 The tournament was played at the SND Arena in Asunción, Paraguay, from 20 to 26 October 2025.

 Argentina won this competition for the fifth time, as they defeated Venezuela in the final, 67–46.

 This tournament also served as a qualification for the 2026 FIBA U18 Women's AmeriCup, where the top three teams qualified.

 First round

 In the first round, the teams were drawn into two groups.
-The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs; the fifth-placed team in Group A finished 9th overall.
+The first two teams from each group advanced to the semifinals; the third- and fourth-placed teams advanced to the 5th–8th place playoffs; the fifth-placed team in Group A finished 9th overall.

 All times are local (Paraguay Time; UTC-3).